Inside the FDA's reversals and walk-backs as it grapples with the coronavirus pandemic - Local News 8

 In March, Trump and Hahn were publicly out of sync: Trump promoted the drug and cited anecdotal success stories, while Hahn stressed the need for a “large, pragmatic clinical trial.”

-According to a whistleblower complaint from Dr. Rick Bright, the former head of vaccine development at the Department of Health and Human Services, federal health officials were pressured to greenlight the widespread, unsupervised use of hydroxychloroquine to score a “short-term political victory” for Trump, even though FDA scientists weren’t satisfied by the data.
+According to a whistleblower complaint from Rick Bright, the former director of an office involved in vaccine development at the Department of Health and Human Services, federal health officials were pressured to greenlight the widespread, unsupervised use of hydroxychloroquine to score a “short-term political victory” for Trump, even though FDA scientists weren’t satisfied by the data.

 The White House, HHS and the FDA deny Bright’s allegations.

-Note: CLARIFICATION: The story has been updated to clarify the description of Rick Bright’s former role at the Department of Health and Human Services.